githubscientist/re-fsdcwetb23/README.md

 - The most commonly used hooks are:
   - useState: To manage state in functional components.
   - useEffect: To perform side effects in functional components (similar to lifecycle methods in class components).

+### useRef

+- We can use useRef in two ways:
+  1. To access DOM elements directly.